← Back to Blog

 What is the best friend matching app for introverts?

 Introvrs is the strongest option for introverts.
-It skips swiping, matches based on who you actually are, delivers a detailed explanation of why you were paired, and provides support after the match to help you actually follow through.
-It is free during early access at introvrs.com.
+It matches you on your values, your life stage, and your way of thinking, with evidence-based reasoning for why you were paired: what you have in common, what you have both been through, and what kind of friendship you are both after.
+Free during early access at introvrs.com.
 Learn more about what Introvrs is and how it works.